nadavspi/nadav.is-v2/source/writing/2015-02-25-making-magento-more-accessible.markdown

 <script src="https://gist.github.com/nadavspi/4a2e22235ad166a777e5.js"></script>

-So, `toggleSingle()` relies in classes to show/hide stuff.
+So, `toggleSingle()` relies on classes to show/hide stuff.
 When the script is executed, the content gets a `.no-display` class which sets it to `display: none`.
 I think there's even an `!important` in there.
 When you click the title, the class is toggled.
 Simple enough.

 Let's add the ARIA attributes.
 Starting with the click event: